 (8) exercise the power to create, terminate, or alter the beneficial interests and beneficiaries of, a payable on death (POD) account, a transfer on death (TOD) security registration or account, or joint tenancy interests with rights of survivorship; and

-(9) make, amend, or revoke the protected person's will.
+(9) make, amend, or revoke the will of the person subject to conservatorship.

 (b) Notice of any hearing pursuant to this section shall not be given pursuant to section 524.5-113.
 Notice of any hearing under this section shall be given to all affected persons, in plain language, and shall provide the time and place of the hearing and be given by mail postmarked at least 14 days before the hearing.
 Proof of notice must be made before or at the hearing and filed in the proceeding.
 For purposes of this section, notice to "affected persons":

-(1) shall always include (i) the protected person, (ii) the duly appointed conservator, (iii) the protected person's heirs-at-law of the person subject to conservatorship, (iv) any state agency or county social services agency paying benefits to or for the benefit of the protected person, (v) any state agency to which an application for benefits has been submitted and any state or county agency that has prepared an asset assessment or could prepare an asset assessment under section 256B.059, subdivision 2, for the protected person or spouse, and (vi) subject to the limitations of paragraph (c), all beneficiaries of the protected person's existing will or revocable trust of the person subject to conservatorship;
+(1) shall always include (i) the person subject to conservatorship, (ii) the duly appointed conservator, (iii) the heirs-at-law of the person subject to conservatorship, (iv) any state agency or county social services agency paying benefits to or for the benefit of the person subject to conservatorship, (v) any state agency to which an application for benefits has been submitted and any state or county agency that has prepared an asset assessment or could prepare an asset assessment under section 256B.059, subdivision 2, for the person subject to conservatorship or spouse, and (vi) subject to the limitations of paragraph (c), all beneficiaries of the existing will or revocable trust of the person subject to conservatorship;

 (2) shall also include, subject to the limitations of paragraph (c), any person who has a beneficial vested or contingent interest that may be affected by the exercise of the power under this section; and

 (3) shall also include any other persons designated by the court.